lookpy/CreditSmartDeviceOwner/replit.md

 The application follows a Clean Architecture with MVVM, utilizing Jetpack Compose for the UI.
 It is modularized into `app`, `data`, `network`, `domain`, `device`, `payments`, and `biometry` components.

 **UI/UX Decisions:**
 The UI is developed using Jetpack Compose and Material 3, incorporating a CDC institutional dark theme (`#FF7A1A`/`#F47C2C`).
 It features a comprehensive navigation system powered by Compose NavController, covering device pairing, dashboard, and payments.
-The app includes a `RouterScreen` to intelligently direct users based on token status, a contract code input screen for manual entry of the contract ID, `PairingProgressScreen` for visual feedback during the handshake process, and Success/Error screens for pairing outcomes.
+The app includes a `RouterScreen` to intelligently direct users based on token status, a contract code input screen for manual entry of the contract ID with **automatic formatting** (uppercase, alphanumeric only, 8 characters max), `PairingProgressScreen` for visual feedback during the handshake process, `PairingPendingScreen` for sales awaiting PDV completion, and Success/Error screens for pairing outcomes.

 **Technical Implementations:**
-- **Device Pairing**: APK authentication via POST /api/apk/auth using pairing code (8-digit alphanumeric).
-Returns JWT authToken valid for 24h. **No IMEI required** for pairing.
+- **Device Pairing**: APK authentication via POST /api/apk/auth using pairing code (8-digit alphanumeric with automatic formatting).
+Supports three states: `authenticated: true` (success), `pending: true` (sale awaiting PDV completion), or error.
+Returns JWT authToken valid for 24h when authenticated. **No IMEI required** for pairing.
 - **Real-time Communication**: WebSocket connection (wss://cdccreditsmart.com/ws/flow-status) with automatic reconnection and heartbeat (30s intervals)
 - **Security**: EncryptedSharedPreferences with AES256_GCM for token storage (authToken, deviceToken, apkToken, fingerprint, contractCode), JWT authentication for API requests, permanent device blocking on security violations
 - **Data Persistence**: SecureTokenStorage for authToken (JWT), deviceToken, apkToken, fingerprint, and contractCode